aelstrodt/Google-Search-Console-API-GUI/README.md

 Authentication

-"credentials.json" file -> download OAuth2 Client Id from Google Cloud Console Save "credentials.json" in same directory as gsc_api_gui.py If there is no webmaster_credentials.dat file in your directory A Browser window will open when you run the program Follow the steps in the browser to login
+*Download OAuth2 Client Id from Google Cloud Console.
+*Save "credentials.json" in same directory as gsc_api_gui.py *A Browser window will open when you run the program *Follow the steps in the browser to login
-Copy paste the authentication code
+*Copy paste the authentication code
-From the URL in the browser to the GUI application Authentication code is everything after the "code=" And before the final '#' char
+*From the URL in the browser to the GUI application *Authentication code is everything after the "code=" and before the final '#' char